How to Ride Medium Trot

 Medium trot can also be a useful schooling tool.

 Use medium steps to refresh the working trot if it becomes a little flat, and to help develop the horse’s hind leg carrying power by incorporating transitions in and out of medium trot.

 If you’re lucky, your horse will have a good natural medium trot that he will happily offer you ‘for free’.

 If not, you’ll need to work on developing the pace using the guidelines above.

-Don’t aim for too much at first, and build up the number of strides gradually as your horse begins to understand what you’re asking him for.
+Remember, don’t aim for too much at first.
+Instead, build up the number of strides gradually as your horse begins to understand what you’re asking of him.

 - How to Encourage Your Horse to be More Forward, But Not Faster

 - The Scales of Training: Scale 1 – Rhythm